FITAH-OUMAIMA/alx-system_engineering-devops/0x01-shell_permissions/README.md

+what about know
 just goes to another user using su command